 \subsection{Methods}

-We experiment with task augmentation (\textbf{TA}) and self-training (\textbf{ST}) individually, as well as the combined approach \textbf{STraTA}, which uses the auxiliary-task model from task augmentation as the base model for self-training.
-We compare our methods to the following baselines: \paragraph{LMFT \& ITFT$_{\smallsup{MNLI}}$:} We compare our methods against commonly-used fine-tuning approaches, including target-task language model fine-tuning~\cite[\textbf{LMFT};][]{JHoward18,SGururangan20}---in which a model is first trained with the language model objective on task-specific unlabeled data before being fine-tuned on the target task---and intermediate-task fine-tuning on MNLI~\cite[\textbf{ITFT$_{\smallsup{MNLI}}$};][]{JPhang19}---which first trains a model on MNLI before fine-tuning it on the target task.
+We experiment with task augmentation (\bssc{TA}) and self-training (\bssc{ST}) individually, as well as the combined approach \ssc{STraTA}, which uses the auxiliary-task model from task augmentation as the base model for self-training.
+We compare our methods to the following baselines: \paragraph{\bssc{LMFT} \& \bssc{ITFT$_{\smallsup{MNLI}}$}:} We compare our methods against commonly-used fine-tuning approaches, including target-task language model fine-tuning~\cite[\ssc{LMFT};][]{JHoward18,SGururangan20}---in which a model is first trained with the language model objective on task-specific unlabeled data before being fine-tuned on the target task---and intermediate-task fine-tuning on \ssc{MNLI}~\cite[\ssc{ITFT$_{\smallsup{MNLI}}$};][]{JPhang19}---which first trains a model on \ssc{MNLI} before fine-tuning it on the target task.

-\paragraph{Prompt-based/entailment-based fine-tuning approaches:} We also include results from recent work on prompt-based~\cite[\textbf{LM-BFF};][]{TGao20} and entailment-based~\cite[\textbf{EFL};][]{SWang21} fine-tuning,\footnote{Results taken from~\citet{SWang21}.} which has been shown to outperform the GPT-3-style ``in-context learning'' approach~\cite{TBrown20} for few-shot learning.
-These approaches do not assume access to task-specific unlabeled data and are not directly comparable to our methods due to differences in model architecture and experimental settings. \paragraph{\citet{JDu20}'s self-training approach:} Most related to our work, \citet{JDu20} propose a data augmentation method called SentAugment, which retrieves a large amount of ``in-domain'' data for a given task from a large bank of Web sentences.
-A base model trained using task-specific labeled data is then applied to obtain pseudo-labels for the retrieved sentences, which is then added to the original training set to train a better model.
-Their approach is complementary to ours, and combining these approaches is a promising direction for future work.
+\paragraph{\bssc{LM-BFF} \& \bssc{EFL}:} We also include results from recent work on prompt-based~\cite[\ssc{LM-BFF};][]{TGao20} and entailment-based~\cite[\ssc{EFL};][]{SWang21} fine-tuning,\footnote{Results taken from~\citet{SWang21}.} which has been shown to outperform the \ssc{GPT-3}-style ``in-context learning'' approach~\cite{TBrown20} for few-shot learning.
+These approaches do not assume access to task-specific unlabeled data and are not directly comparable to our methods due to differences in model architecture and experimental settings. \paragraph{\bssc{SentAug-ST}:} Closely related to our work, \citet{JDu20} propose a sentence augmentation method that retrieves a large amount of ``in-domain'' data for a given task from a large bank of Web sentences.
+A base model trained on task-specific labeled data is applied to obtain pseudo-labels for the retrieved sentences, which are then added to the original labeled set to train a better model.